School Psychology, M.S.

 School Psychology Programs

-The School Psychology program is approved by the National Association of School Psychologists (NASP) and the National Council for Accreditation of Teacher Education (NCATE).
+The School Psychology program is Nationally Recognized by the National Association of School Psychologists (NASP).
 Students who complete both the Master of Science and Sixth Year Professional Diploma in School Psychology are eligible for certification as a school psychologist in the State of Connecticut as well as the Nationally Certified School Psychologist (NCSP) credential under the National Association of School Psychologists (NASP).

 Master of Science in School Psychology

 Graduate students prepare to work as school psychologists using their knowledge, insight, and skills to promote educational success and to improve the institutions and programs in which they are involved.
-Certification as a School Psychologist requires both the Masters and the Sixth Year professional diploma, which is offered through the School Psychology program.
+Connecticut certification as a School Psychologist requires both the Masters and the Sixth Year Professional Diploma, which are offered through the SCSU School Psychology program.
+The Master of Science in School Psychology is completed first, during which apply for admission to the Sixth Year program.

 A School Psychologist is a mental health professional, with broad and specialized training in both psychology and education, who provides psychological services using data-based problem solving processes.
 As stated by our professional organization, the National Association of School Psychologists (NASP):